PRESS KIT: Sarah Henstra & The Lost Tarot

 About Sarah Henstra

-• SARAH HENSTRA is the author of The Red Word, which won the 2018 Governor General’s Literary Award for Fiction and was nominated for the Dublin International Literary Award.
+• SARAH HENSTRA is the author of the novels The Lost Tarot and The Red Word, which won the 2018 Governor General’s Literary Award for Fiction and was nominated for the Dublin International Literary Award.
 She is also author of the young adult novels Mad Miss Mimic, a CLA Best Book for Teens and a finalist for the Geoffrey Bilson Award for Historical Fiction for Young People, and We Contain Multitudes, which was the 2022 “Vermont Reads” program title and was nominated for the White Pine Award.
 Sarah has a PhD in English and is a professor at Toronto Metropolitan University.

 • Sarah Henstra (she/her) is the author of five books, including the 2018 Governor General’s Award -winning novel The Red Word.
 She is an Associate Professor of English at Toronto Metropolitan University.

-Henstra’s newest novel, The Lost Tarot, will be published in June 2023 by Doubleday Canada.
+Henstra’s newest novel, The Lost Tarot, was published in June 2024 by Doubleday Canada.

 Henstra’s third novel, We Contain Multitudes, was selected as the 2022 “Vermont Reads” title by the Vermont Humanities Council.
 It was a ParnassusNext Club pick at Parnassus Books and shortlisted for the Ontario Library Association’s White Pine Award.
 Booklist called it “an absolutely extraordinary work of fiction that proves the epistolary novel is an art form.”